 21 Days Everest Three Passes Trek is an adventurous high pass trek that needs no trek introduction.
-It’s a symbol of best of challenges that leads you deep into the Everest Region.
-It is an adrenaline pumping trek journey to meet the splendid trio passes above the 5000 meters mark; Known to the world as the Cho La, Renjo La, and Kongma La.
-This is a formidable trekking circuit for adventure junkies who thrive on challenges and ready to take one step ahead.
+It’s a symbol of the best of challenges that lead you deep into the Everest Region.
+It is an adrenaline-pumping trek journey to meet the splendid trio that passes above the 5000 meters mark; Known to the world as the Cho La, Renjo La, and Kongma La.
+This is a formidable trekking circuit for adventure junkies who thrive on challenges and are ready to take one step ahead.

 This Everest Three Passes trekking trail journey is intense and fulfilling.
 It provides a closer look into the hostile terrain, freezing climate, and persistent individual struggle in towering altitudes.
-The Everest High Passes Trek takes you to the lesser frequented trails of the Everest Base Camp.
+The Everest High Passes Trek takes you to the lesser-frequented trails of the Everest Base Camp.
 The three high passes trek ventures through the towering Kalapathar serene Gokyo valley with its emerald lakes.
-It is a trekking tale of mountain way of life and its constant struggle for survival in such trying conditions.
-Combating such an unfriendly nature around them they continue with warm smiles for visitors despite the spine chilling cold.
+It is a trekking tale of the mountain way of life and its constant struggle for survival in such trying conditions.
+Combating such an unfriendly nature around them they continue with warm smiles for visitors despite the spine-chilling cold.

-The 21 Days Everest Three Passes trek route takes you into the untouched valley of Nangpa la.
-It is an age old Sherpa village where trekkers get to feel the power of nature that blends well with the vibrant village of Thame.
-This abode is home to one of the biggest monasteries in the Khumbu region.
+The 21-day Everest Three Passes trekking route takes you into the untouched valley of Nangpa la.
+It is an age-old Sherpa village where trekkers get to feel the power of nature that blends well with the vibrant village of Thame.
+This abode is home to one of the biggest monasteries in the Khumbu Region.
 It is said to be one of the supreme best in the world.
-This dramatic adventure begins from lush green vegetation and hills covered in fir, pines, juniper, rhododendron, birch tree lines to reach arid and barren arctic zone in between high mountains on crossing over scenic passes.
+This dramatic adventure begins with lush green vegetation and hills covered in fir, pines, juniper, rhododendron, and birch tree lines to reach an arid and barren arctic zone in between high mountains on crossing over scenic passes.

-Everest high Pass Trekking circuit is an intimidating trek that initiates with a gradual, pleasant moderate to adventurous walks.
-Later it converges into a demanding and a challenging one involving steep climb in the range of 5,000 meters passes.
-However it’s worth the effort as you will be rewarded with glorious mountain panorama and scenic views of alluring landscapes scenery.
+The Everest High Pass Trekking circuit is an intimidating trek that initiates with gradual, pleasant moderate to adventurous walks.
+Later it converges into a demanding and challenging one involving a steep climb in the range of 5,000 meters.
+However, it’s worth the effort as you will be rewarded with glorious mountain panorama and scenic views of alluring landscapes scenery.

-This incredible adventure begins from the capital city Kathmandu as well the commercial hub of the country at first.
-Next after an interesting and a pleasant sightseeing tour around world heritage sites that Kathmandu has to offer.
+This incredible adventure begins in the capital city Kathmandu as well as the commercial hub of the country at first.
+Next after an interesting and pleasant sightseeing tour of world heritage sites that Kathmandu has to offer.
 The next day a short panoramic flight takes you across to the small airstrip in Lukla.
-It is a busy Sherpa town where most treks and various adventures around high Khumbu within Everest takes place.
-From here the trek move forward towards the scenic Dudh Kosi River valley and gorge crossing several exciting bridges and walking into nice traditional villages to enter Sagarmatha National Park.
+It is a busy Sherpa town where most treks and various adventures around high Khumbu within Everest take place.
+From here the trek moves forward towards the scenic Dudh Kosi River valley and gorge crossing several exciting bridges and walking into nice traditional villages to enter Sagarmatha National Park.

-Sagarmatha is a name for Everest in a Nepalese dialect whilst the local Sherpa’s call it Chomolungma which is of Tibetan origin.
-Listed by the UNESCO as a world heritage site in 1979 this park is home to exotic and rare flora and fauna, where most of world tallest peaks located.
+Sagarmatha is a name for Everest in a Nepalese dialect whilst the local Sherpa call it Chomolungma which is of Tibetan origin.
+Listed by UNESCO as a World Heritage site in 1979 this park is home to exotic and rare flora and fauna, where most of the world's tallest peaks are located.
 A gradual paced walk leads us towards a steep climb then leaving the river behind us we reach the popular Namche Bazaar.
-This splendid village belongs to the Khumbu Sherpa where busy and exciting market held once a week on Saturday.
+This splendid village belongs to the Khumbu Sherpa where a busy and exciting market is held once a week on Saturday.
 It is one of the best places for acclimatization and exploration.

-Namche Bazaar a popular spot for trekkers where one can take hike around its scenic view points.
-The extraordinary vies of Everest, Lhotse, Nuptse with majestic Amadablam one of the best around Himalaya.
-Namche is the place from where we start our onward high trail journey towards the iconic three passes.
+Namche Bazaar is a popular spot for trekkers where one can take hikes around its scenic viewpoints.
+The extraordinary views of Everest, Lhotse, and Nuptse with majestic Amadablam one of the best around the Himalayas.
+Namche is the place from where we start our onward high trail journey toward the iconic three passes.
 On the trail we will be greeted by wonderful views of high snow mountain ranges impressive Thyangboche monastery and the Everest and Amadablam as well.

-We delve deep into the interiors and observe monks and high priest in religious activities in the harmony of alpine woodland high mountains.
-The tree lines makes way for the actual adventure of rugged high passes begins from the Imjatse valley.
+We delve deep into the interiors and observe monks and high priests in religious activities in the harmony of alpine woodland high mountains.
+The tree lines make way for the actual adventure of rugged high passes beginning from the Imjatse Valley.
 The walks become exciting taking on the moraine and ice traversing from Chukung and Dingboche settlements with climb to the top of Kongma-la.

-We carefully set or our foot in-between massive wall of Mt.
+We carefully set our foot in between the massive wall of Mt.
 Nuptse and Pokalde peaks then take an ideal downhill descent to the Khumbu glacier to reach our overnight stop at Lobuche.
-Next morning we resume from Lobuche heading straight into the arctic zone where Everest base camp is in our sights.
-Making a climb up to excellent vantage point of Kala Pathar we get astonishing glimpses of views of Mt.
+The next morning we resume from Lobuche heading straight into the arctic zone where Everest base camp is in our sights.
+Making a climb up to the excellent vantage point of Kala Pathar we get astonishing glimpses of views of Mt.
 Everest and its surrounding peaks.
-From Kala Pathar and Everest base camp, we take on the second high Cho-la pass to reach magnificent Gokyo valley.
+From Kala Pathar and Everest Base Camp, we take on the second high Cho-la pass to reach the magnificent Gokyo valley.

-We then slowly descend downhill to western end of Khumbu at Thame village.
-It has the oldest monastery of the area and a confluence of old Trans Himalaya Salt Trade Route to Tibet.
-Next we slowly follow the trekking route that leads us back into lush green forest to reach Namche Bazaar and then Lukla.
+We then slowly descend downhill to the western end of Khumbu at Thame village.
+It has the oldest monastery in the area and a confluence of the old Trans Himalaya Salt Trade Route to Tibet.
+Next, we slowly follow the trekking route that leads us back into the lush green forest to reach Namche Bazaar and then Lukla.
 We make our final overnight stay around Khumbu and Everest region.
 The next morning we head towards the Lukla airport for a short sweeping flight to Kathmandu.
-This puts curtain on our 21 days of exceptional high passes trek that only gives us a mesmerizing and overwhelming experience of Everest high Himalayas.
+This puts a curtain on our 21 days of exceptional high passes trek that only gives us a mesmerizing and overwhelming experience of Everest High Himalayas.

-The success of Everest Three High Passes Trek primarily is heavily dependent on the ever changing weather and its moods.
+The success of the Everest Three High Passes Trek primarily is heavily dependent on the ever-changing weather and its moods.
 In general spring and autumn seasons are considered to be the best when the skies are clear and there is no rain.
-The fascinating clear skies allow you to marvel at the splendid mountain vistas without confronting with the cold during the spring and autumn.
+The fascinating clear skies allow you to marvel at the splendid mountain vistas without confronting the cold during the spring and autumn.

 March to April

 These months are considered to be the best seasons for doing Everest 3 High Passes Trek in Nepal.
 It is probably one of the best times to get the stunning views of Himalayan ranges and glaciers.
-Being the season of spring the weather begins to warms up, bringing about the natures flora and fauna to life.
-Also it is a busy trekking season too.
+Being the season of spring the weather begins to warm up, bringing nature's flora and fauna to life.
+Also, it is a busy trekking season too.